eriknygren/eriknygren/README.md

 ### Hi there 👋

-oh wow you can have a readme now!

-🤩🤩🤩🤩🤩🤩🤩🤩🤩

 I'm Erik.
 I like Vue, Nuxt, Tailwind and (boomer alert) Ruby.

 [![Github Stats plz dont judge me if they are bad](https://github-readme-stats.vercel.app/api?username=eriknygren&count_private=true)](https://github.com/eriknygren)